The Giroux Correspondence in dimension 3

 The arguments in this paper involve sequences of Heegaard splittings of varying types, each of which is denoted by some sort of ``$\H$''.
 We have attempted to define notation locally and maintain these choices consistently, but we briefly outline the system here for reference.
 Every Heegaard surface $\Sigma$ is required to be convex; Heegaard splittings subject to no further restrictions are denoted by $\H=(\Sigma, U, V)$, where $U$ and $V$ are the handlebodies, oriented so that $\partial U=\Sigma$.
 Elements of a pair of Heegaard splittings are distinguished by the addition of a prime: $\H=(\Sigma, U, V)$ and $\H'=(\Sigma', U', V')$.
 Following the notation in \cite{LV}, the refinement of $\H$ is denoted by $\widetilde{\H}=(\widetilde{\Sigma},\widetilde{U},\widetilde{V})$.

 Starting in Section~\ref{sec:hsbyp}, we will stabilise Heegaard splittings by attaching certain contact $1$-handles found in the complement of fixed handlebodies.
-We will call this process \textit{bridging}, and we denote the bridge of $\H$ by $\widehat{\H}=(\widehat{\Sigma},\widehat{U},\widehat{V})$.
+This process is called \textit{bridging}, and we denote the bridge of $\H$ by $\widehat{\H}=(\widehat{\Sigma},\widehat{U},\widehat{V})$.
 When we bridge only a single handlebody of the original splitting, we denote the result by $\widehat{\H}^U$ or $\widehat{\H}^V$, as appropriate.
 Distinct bridged splittings may be distinguished by primes: $\widehat{\H}$ and $\widehat{\H}'$.